cylc/cylc-admin/docs/proposal-multi-user-approach.md

 > user can ramp up authorization levels as far as the site allows

 Site config `limit` will determine if a user has the privileges to give away access to their workflows.
-It will  it will also set a `default` access level.
+It will also set a `default` access level.
 Users cannot raise access levels in their UI Server config for a given user or group, higher than those set in site config `limit`.

-If the site config does not set access for a given user or group then a UI Server will **not** be limited by site config.
+If the site config does not set access for a given user or group but a UI Server owner grants access, access will be blocked.

 Unset defaults for both the `limit` and `default` will need consideration, I suggest that, in keeping with the deny by default principle: